 - Provide and maintain a satisfactory criminal record check

 - Ability and willingness to travel within and out of province as required

 - A current driver’s license and access to a vehicle

 - Ability to work overtime including evenings and weekends as required

-We sincerely thank all applicants for your interest.
+This posting is now closed.
 Only those selected for an interview will be contacted.